LogtalkDotOrg/logtalk3/tools/doclet/NOTES.md

 that load the application and (re)generate its documentation.

-Doclet source files are preferably named `doclet.lgt` (or `doclet.logtalk`) and the doclet object are usually named after the application or library to be documented with a `_doclet` suffix.
+Doclet source files are preferably named `doclet.lgt` (or `doclet.logtalk`) and the doclet objects are usually named after the application or library to be documented with a `_doclet` suffix.
 By using an `initialization/1` directive to automatically send the `update/0` message that generates the documentation upon doclet loading, we can abstract the name of the doclet object.
 The usual